kaievns/the-log/posts/lead/drafts/brief-history-of-management.md

 market.

-And this is where we start seeing the shift towards the servant leadership styles, and managers who are not the subject matter experts.
-Empathy and people skills become some of the most desired qualities in a manager.
+And this is where we start seeing the shift towards the servant leadership styles, and appearance of managers who are not the subject matter experts.
+Empathy and people skills became some of the most desired qualities in a manager.

 ## The stone age of software

 Coming on this legacy, we can see how the early days of the software industry in the 80s, 90s were panning out.
-Most of the software was developed by that privileged ex-academia group of people who were treated as special--hence the term "specialist", jk.
+Most of the software was developed by that privileged ex-academia group of people who were treated as special--hence the term "specialist"; jk.
 Everything around them would still work on the old factory mindset, KPIs and all.

 Because most of those early days software companies were overcapitalised, they